Thi Phuong Hoa Bui

 Vientiane, Laos

-The That Luang religious festival lasts three days, starting with the wax castle procession at Wat Si Meuang and ending with a procession around That Luang, “The Grand Stupa”, in Vientiane: sanctuary to the Lord Buddah’s hair and bosom bone.
-Thousands of monks and tens of thousands of pilgrims come from all over the country – and even from Thailand, Cambodia and Vietnam – to attend the festival.
+The That Luang religious festival lasts three days, starting with the wax castle procession at Wat Si Meuang and ending with a procession around That Luang, “The Grand Stupa,” in Vientiane: a sanctuary to the Lord Buddha’s hair and bosom bone.
+Thousands of monks and pilgrims come from all over the country – and even from Thailand, Cambodia, and Vietnam – to attend the festival.

 Luang Prabang, Laos

-The H’mong New Year celebration features incredible, vibrant displays of traditional costumes made from green, red, and white silk, adorned with ornate silver jewelry.
-Music from traditional H’mong instruments, such as the teun-flute, the H’mong style khene pipe, and even leaf blowing all lend a beautiful atmosphere to this feast for the senses.
-Other festivities include the Makkhon (cotton-ball) throwing ceremony, ox fighting, spinning-top races, and crossbow demonstrations.
+The Hmong New Year celebration features incredible, vibrant displays of traditional costumes made from green, red, and white silk, adorned with ornate silver jewelry.
+Music from conventional H’mong instruments, such as the teen flute, the H’mong style khene pipe, and even leaf blowing, all lend a beautiful atmosphere to this feast for the senses.
+Other festivities include the Makkhon (cotton ball) throwing ceremony, ox fighting, spinning-top races, and crossbow demonstrations.

 Production Manager